dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ## Detect RNA modification
 For the testing example, we consider BAM files of wild-type cells ("HEK293T-WT-rep2.bam","HEK293T-WT-rep3.bam") and knockout cells ("HEK293T-KO-rep2.bam","HEK293T-KO-rep3.bam") from [Zenodo](https://doi.org/10.5281/zenodo.5924995) as our inputs.

-The pipeline is composed of many targets (rules) and requires setting different parameters.
+The pipeline is composed of many targets (rules) (fig. 4) and requires setting different parameters.

 - Be aware to set all parameters before running the pipeline.
-Here is an example.
 Please put all required data in `data` folder.

       label: 'HEK293_WT_KO' label of the analysis
       jar : 'JACUSA_v2.0.2-RC.jar'  #path to JACUISA2 JAR file